CURI programming supports St. Olaf students five different ways:

 Summer Program Student Application Process and Timeline:

-- Applications for 2025 are open and due on February 17th.
+- Applications for summer are due in February.

 - Consult with faculty mentors about their projects, view project descriptions.